MMauro94/matrix-revolution/Third assignment.md

 Since the sum is a `MatrixData`, on the first access `optimize` is called on the two children, which are `MultiplyMD` in this example.
 Those extend `OptimizableMD`, so they perform the multiplications on a separate thread, and at the same time.

-Surprisingly, the library achieves parallelization without further modifications on arbitrary expression trees.
+Surprisingly, the library achieves parallelization on arbitrary expression trees without further modifications.

 ## Parallelization
 Let's suppose you want to perform `C=AxB`, where `A` and `B` are two big matrices.
 The goal of parallelization is to perform the multiplication on multiple CPU cores at the same time, to make it as fast as possible.